 In general you should not have to pay for advice in person.
 If you are asked for money beware!

 All the sites above are charities: their purpose is to help people like you.

 However you may also get useful information from the government themselves.

 - The government has designed the following site for the general public: www.gov.uk/browse/benefits

 - If you want to look at things in more detail, you need to go to the DWP's own website, on www.dwp.gov.uk/publications/specialist-guides/#benefits.
 I have used these pages when writing this site.
 The following pages are particularly relevant:

 - www.dwp.gov.uk/publications/specialist-guides/decision-makers-guide/ - this is where DWP staff go to when they don't understand something (yes, they find it hard too!)

 - www.dwp.gov.uk/publications/specialist-guides/advice-for-decision-making/ - this is a new decision makers' guide for the new benefits like Universal Credit and PIP.

-- www.dwp.gov.uk/publications/specialist-guides/law-volumes/the-law-relating-to-social-security/ - this is the actual law that underlies the benefits I've talked about.
+- www.legislation.gov.uk/ - this is where you can find the actual law that underlies the benefits I've talked about.

 Books that you may find useful